 In this workshop, Literature Circles for Building Social Justice, we will demonstrate how themed literature circles can contribute to developing both literary and critical capacities, giving students choice, but also pushing them to think about the world, past and present, through common discussions and writing prompts.
 Our literature circles will examine literature, nonfiction, and our lives through a feminist lens.

 We will meet four times and focus on the literature circle entitled, “Slaying Misogyny”.
 We will read, write, and share our writing around the choice books for middle and high school level students.
-We will address a variety of ways to run lit circles, build a database for the subject, and a book list of age-appropriate fiction, nonfiction, poetry, websites, and media.
+We will address a variety of ways to run literature circles, build a database for the subject, and provide a book list of age-appropriate fiction, nonfiction, poetry, websites, and media.
 Teachers will walk away with an entire curriculum for running a 4-6 week literature circles unit.